 A contact is represented by an email address.
 Progress Sitefinity Digital Experience Cloud stores a database with contacts’ details and profiles.

-When you aggregate contact data from different sessions or through multiple channels, it is necessary that this data contains information about the user identification in the respective systems.
-Contacts are mapped to users usually when they log in or after they enter information in Sitefinity CMS forms.
-Thus, form field or login data is mapped to this specific contact and Progress Sitefinity Digital Experience Cloud identifies the users from different sessions as one and the same contact and uses these details in the contact profile.
+When you aggregate contact data from different sessions or through multiple channels, it is necessary that this data contains information about the visitor identification in the respective systems.
+Contacts are mapped to visitors usually when they log in or after they enter information in Sitefinity CMS forms.
+Thus, form field or login data is mapped to this specific contact and Progress Sitefinity Digital Experience Cloud identifies the visitors from different sessions as one and the same contact and uses these details in the contact profile.

 For more information, see For developers: SubjectMapping.